 6. Do not answer any of the police officer's questions during the DUI Interview.
 The police officer will ask you a lot questions, including how much alcohol or drugs you consumed, when was the last time you consumed alcohol or drugs, and if you take any prescribed or non-prescribed drugs.
 I repeat - do not answer any of these questions!

-7. Always request to speak to an attorney before deciding whether or not to submit to the Breathalyzer Test or Blood Draw.
-This may be a public defender or an attorney not of your choosing; however, I still recommend you speak with the attorney to weigh the pros and cons of submitting to the Breathalyzer Test or Blood Draw, given the facts of your situation.
+7. Always request to speak to an attorney before deciding whether or not to submit to the Breathalyzer Test.
+This may be a public defender or an attorney not of your choosing; however, I still recommend you speak with the on-call attorney to weigh the pros and cons of submitting to the Breathalyzer Test, given the specific facts of your situation.